Juvenalia: Form and purpose

+Nero

 The aspect signifying coming of adulthood was the shaving of the beard of Nero, in the year 59 AD at the age of 22.
 Unlike many of the other Ludi, Juvenalia was not held in a circus-like manor, but instead displayed upon a “pleasure mound” otherwise known as a Nemus.
 After their initial institution on the private grounds of Nero, they were eventually instituted in public places for the same celebration of adulthood, held on the first of January of every year.
 These public events were to be held by all individuals of upper classes, with appearances by Nero himself to commemorate the events.
 After passing occurrences, Juvenalia were no longer composed of scenic events, but instead of chariot races and wild beast fighting.
 This was mostly due to the aspirations of Nero as he, in his growth, admired and aspired to be a great chariot event participant, as is evident in his later involvement with such endeavors.
 This also evident in that the Neronia, instituted a year later by Nero, did include events such as these, indicating that following his coming of age, Nero plunged into the sports he so clearly desired.
 Due to this shift in events, it is clear to see where the distinction between Juvenalia and Neronia (Ludi Juvena’les and Quinquennalia) has become skewed.

 However, under accounts by Tacitus, it is apparent that at these particular Ludi conduct of attendants was not exactly friendly.
 People's actions were considered to be indecent, and without acting this way, Nero was not amused.
 To get on Nero's bad side, one simply had to not act as festive and wild as the rest of the participants, as seen with Thrasea Paetus.
-This brash conduct was something somewhat common with Nero throughout his lifetime and eventual death at his own hand after what may be considered the ruination of Rome through his actions.
-Considering this, it would suffice to say that the Ludi Juvena’les was an ironic gathering, when in order to signify the coming of age of a man, a ceremony requiring outlandish acts on indecency as well as violence were commonplace and expected, and were seen as taboo if not carried out in such a way.